-Hemoglobin is a heme protein carried by erythrocytes and transports oxygen from the lungs to the rest of the body.
-Therefore low hemoglobin levels in erythrocytes or low erythrocyte numbers in blood deprives the body of oxygen.
-This condition is defined as anemia.
+Hemoglobin is a heme protein carried by erythrocytes responsible for transport of oxygen from the lungs to the rest of the body.
+Low hemoglobin levels in erythrocytes or low erythrocyte numbers in blood deprives the body of oxygen, a condition termed anemia.
 This oxygen deficit can cause dizziness or headaches, while severe or long-lasting anemia can damage organs in the body and even result in death.
 Anemia is also a complication of various inflammatory diseases such as sepsis (1-3) and autoimmune diseases (4, 5), and has been observed in rodent disease models of inflammatory bowel disease (IBD) (5, 6), colitis (7), sepsis (8), and autoimmune hemolytic anemia (9-12).

 Since hemoglobin levels correlate to the oxygen carrying-capacity of blood, hemoglobin is a useful marker of anemia to evaluate disease severity and effectiveness of treatments.
-A standard hemoglobin assay utilizes the toxic cyanmethemoglobin method, however Chondrex introduces a safe non-cyanide hemoglobin assay kit (13, 14).
-This assay kit correlates with the cyanmethemoglobin method and can be used to evaluate anemia in our mouse sepsis model and mouse IBD model, as well as other disease models.
-Chondrex also provides related products such as, an HMGB1 detection kit (Sepsis), Fluorescent-labeled Dextrans (IBD), a D-xylose assay kit, and Mouse anti-bacterial antibody ELISAs (IBD).
+A standard hemoglobin assay utilizes the toxic cyanmethemoglobin method, however Chondrex, Inc. introduces a safe non-cyanide hemoglobin assay kit (13, 14).
+This assay kit correlates with the cyanmethemoglobin method and can be used to evaluate anemia in mouse sepsis models and mouse IBD model, as well as other disease models.
+Chondrex, Inc. also provides related products such as, an HMGB1 detection kit (Sepsis), Fluorescent-labeled Dextrans (IBD), a D-xylose assay kit, and Mouse anti-bacterial antibody ELISAs (IBD).

 Hemoglobin Assay kit